 Philadelphia Family Court

 When you have a Family Law case in Philadelphia County, your hearings will likely occur at the Court of Philadelphia in the Family Division.
-This division is also known as Family Court, and it is one of three major divisions in Philadelphia County's court of Common Pleas.
+This division is also known as Family Court, and it is one of three major divisions in Philadelphia County's Court of Common Pleas.
 The Family Division is split into two separate branches, Juvenile Court and Domestic Relations.
-Custody, divorce, along with child and spousal support are all resolved in the Domestic Relations branch.
+Custody, divorce, along with child and spousal support, are all resolved in the Domestic Relations branch.

 Family Court In Philadelphia County

-The Family Court itself is located in heart of Philadelphia at 1501 Arch Street.
-The Court's offices remain open from 8:00 am until 5:00 pm on Monday through Friday, unless it is otherwise stated.
+The court's offices remain open from 8:00 am until 5:00 pm on Monday through Friday, unless it is otherwise stated.
 There are 12 judges that can preside over a hearing at the court.
 There are also a number of additional services provided at the Family Court.
 Family Court in Philadelphia County offers the following and more:

 • Domestic Violence Unit: This is a case filing unit specifically for victims of domestic violence who are currently not represented by an attorney.